Teaching

 Course coordinator: Dr Asha Venkatesh

 • This course equips students with key micro-anatomical principles and concepts that underpin human form and function.
 Students study the intricacies of cellular and extracellular components; how these combine structurally and functionally to form a coherent organ, and how they are altered in disease.
 The module is delivered through structured practical classes, which form the core element of this course, lectures, tutorials and online histology packages.
-By the end of this module students will be equipped with key generic microscopical, analytical, problem-solving and transferable skills, aimed at developing graduate attributes, to provide a solid foundation for further study in the biomedical sciences.
+By the end of this module students will be equipped with key generic microscopical, analytical, problem-solving and transferable skills, to provide a solid foundation for further study in the biomedical sciences.
 Further details can be found at https://www.abdn.ac.uk/registry/courses/undergraduate/2017-2018/anatomy

 AN3301: Human Embryonic Development